ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

     What storage type to use (see: [Storage Engines](../../server/configuration/storage-engines))
     _Allowed values:_ esent, voron
     _Default:_ esent

+* **Raven/TransactionJournalsPath**
+    The common setting for both storage engines used to specify the path for Esent logs or Voron journals.
+Useful if you want to store them on an another drive for performance reasons.
+    _Default_: null - it means Esent logs will be placed into [database_data_dir]\Logs, while Voron journals will be located under [database_data_dir]

 * **Raven/TransactionMode**
     Esent only.
 What transaction mode to use.
 Safe transaction mode ensures data consistency, but is slower.
 Lazy is faster, but may result in a data loss if the server crashes.